 For simple snoring or mild to moderate apnea, a special mouthpiece may help.
-A dental specialist works with your doctor to build and fit a mouthpiece just for you; A follow-up sleep study checks how well the device is working for you.
+A dental specialist works with your healthcare provider to build and fit a mouthpiece just for you.
+A follow-up sleep study checks how well the device is working for you.
 Mouthpieces are also called oral appliances.

 Most mouthpieces move the jaw and tongue forward.
 That keeps the tongue from blocking the airway.
 Mouthpieces can work well, but they are not for everyone.
 Work with your healthcare provider to get a mouthpiece that fits just right for you.
-And avoid over-the-counter mouthpieces - they often do not work.
+Oral appliances are usually custom made for you by a dental professional.
+And, avoid over-the-counter mouthpieces - they often do not work.

 To have the most success with your mouthpiece, keep these tips in mind:

 - It will take some time to get used to wearing a mouthpiece.
 At first it may feel uncomfortable or make your mouth water.
 If these problems last, tell your healthcare provider.

 - Expect several rounds of adjustments to get the mouthpiece to fit and work just right for you.

 - Mouthpieces don't cure the problems that cause snoring or sleep apnea.
 So you need to use your mouthpiece all night, every night.

 - Follow your healthcare provider's instructions for keeping the mouthpiece clean.

 - When you're not wearing your mouthpiece, store it in its case.